tomrndom/osf-website/src/pages/index.md

       source technologies enabling everyone to provide infrastructure for others  to build solutions on.

-      OSF and its 100,000 members from 187 countries exist to ensure each open source component is  built and tested together, collaboratively, with a radical approach to openness we call the  Four Opens: Open Source, Development, Design and Community.
+      OIF and its 100,000 members from 187 countries exist to ensure each open source component is  built and tested together, collaboratively, with a radical approach to openness we call the  Four Opens: Open Source, Development, Design and Community.